Caretakers have a role in the security and maintenance of NHS buildings.

 You may be offered the chance to take qualifications in, for example, cleaning.
 This could be offered through an apprenticeship.

 Caretakers working in the NHS are paid on the Agenda for Change (AfC) pay system.
-You will typically start on AfC band 1 or 2.
+You will typically start on AfC band 2.
 With further training and experience, you could apply for more senior positions with broader responsibilities.